bgribble/silentway/README.md

 with them.
 An ES-4/ES-40 S/PDIF interface, or ES-3 channels sent to an ES-5 expansion interface treat the audio differently.

-A single stereo pair of 24-bit digital signals
-(either a S/PDIF connection or 2 channels of an ADAT connection) is treated as a 48-bit-wide data stream running at the specified interface rate (generally 44.1 kHz or 48 kHz).
+A single stereo pair of  digital signals (either a stereo 20-bit S/PDIF connection or 2 channels of a 24-bit ADAT connection) is treated as a 40- or 48-bit-wide data stream running at the specified interface rate (generally 44.1 kHz or 48 kHz).

+### Stream splitting

-This 48-bit-wide stream is then split into 6 8-bit streams at audio rate, with 3 on the 24 bits of channel 1 and 3 on the 24 bits of channel 2.
+The 40- or 48-bit stream is then split into 5 or 6 8-bit streams
+at audio rate.
 Each of these streams appears on the PCB of the device (ES-5, ES-4, ES-40) as a 10-pin header marked "GT-1", "GT-2", etc.

+For the 48-bit stream from an ES-3 into an ES-5 expansion connector, each 24-bit word is split into 3 8-bit chunks.
+Channels 1, 2, and 3 are on the left channel, while 4, 5, and 6
+are on the right.

+For the 40-bit stream from an ES-4 or ES-40, channels 1 and 2 are
+unpacked from the highest 16 bits of the left input channel, channels 3 and 4 are unpacked from the highest 16 bits of the right input channel, and channel 5 is assembled from the lowest 4 bits of each (lowest 4 bits of left channel becomes highest 4 bits of channel 5, lowest 4 bits of right becomes lowest 4 bits of 5).

 ### Expansion devices